maihoanganh/ctpNCPOP/README.md

 **N. H. A. Mai, A. Bhardwaj, V. Magron.
 The Constant Trace Property in Noncommutative Optimization, 2021.
 Forthcoming.**

-The following codes are to run the paper's benchmarks:
+The following codes allow one to run the paper's benchmarks:
 ```ruby
 using ctpNCPOP